strohs/aws-cda-notes/study-notes-JUNE2018.md

 * **you can enforce server side encryption by using a Bucket Policy which denies any S3 PUT request that doesn't include the `x-amz-server-side-encryption` parameter**

+### Cross Origin Resource Sharing (CORS) (E)
+* way of allowing resource/code in one S3 bucket to access a resource in another S3 bucket
+    * **by default resource in one bocket cannot access resources in another bucket**
+* have to enable CORS in the **bucket that is being called** (the bucket containing the resource) and then configure the URL for the origin that will be calling the bucket

 ## Static Website Hosting (E)
 * S3 can be used to host files for a **static** website
     * no PHP,asp,servlets, etc, allowed